2004 Indian Ocean earthquake and tsunami: Tsunami

 Coasts that have a landmass between them and the tsunami's location of origin are usually safe; however, tsunami waves can sometimes diffract around such landmasses.
-Thus, the state of Kerala was hit by the tsunami despite being on the western coast of India, and the western coast of Sri Lanka suffered substantial impacts.
+Thus, the Indian state of Kerala was hit by the tsunami despite being on the country's western coast, and the western coast of Sri Lanka suffered substantial impacts.
 Distance alone was no guarantee of safety, as Somalia was hit harder than Bangladesh despite being much farther away.

 Because of the distances involved, the tsunami took anywhere from fifteen minutes to seven hours to reach the coastlines.
 The northern regions of the Indonesian island of Sumatra were hit quickly, while Sri Lanka and the east coast of India were hit roughly 90 minutes to two hours later.
 Thailand was struck about two hours later despite being closer to the epicentre because the tsunami travelled more slowly in the shallow Andaman Sea off its western coast.

 The tsunami was noticed as far as Struisbaai in South Africa, about 8500 km away, where a 1.5 m tide surged on shore about 16 hours after the earthquake.
 It took a relatively long time to reach Struisbaai at the southernmost point of Africa, probably because of the broad continental shelf off South Africa and because the tsunami would have followed the South African coast from east to west.
 The tsunami also reached Antarctica, where tidal gauges at Japan's Showa Base recorded oscillations of up to a metre (1 m), with disturbances lasting a couple of days.

 Some of the tsunami's energy escaped into the Pacific Ocean, where it produced small but measurable tsunamis along the western coasts of North and South America, typically around 200 to 400 mm.
 At Manzanillo, Mexico, a tsunami with a wave height of 89.3 cm was measured.
-As well, the tsunami was large enough to be detected in Vancouver, which puzzled many scientists, as the tsunamis measured in some parts of South America were larger than those measured in some parts of the Indian Ocean.
+As well, the tsunami was large enough to be detected in Vancouver, Canada, which puzzled many scientists, as the tsunamis measured in some parts of South America were larger than those measured in some parts of the Indian Ocean.
 It has been theorized that the tsunamis were focused and directed at long ranges by the mid-ocean ridges which run along the margins of the continental plates.